 There are several methods of data collection that can be utilized for Monitoring, Learning & Evaluation (MLE).
 These methods fall into two broad categories:

 Quantitative methods – Data are collected in a random sample of ‘observation units’, typically farm households.
 Random sampling is required to ensure that the sample is representative of a larger underlying population, e.g. farm households in the district.
 From each observation unit, the same set of information is elicited using a structured questionnaire.
 If the observation unit is the farm household, this means that each respondent farmer is asked exactly the same questions.
-Appropriate tatistical methods are used for data analysis.
+Appropriate statistical methods are used for data analysis.

 Example: We collect data on wheat yields from a random sample of farm households in district X. If our sample is sufficiently large, the average yield we find in our sample will be an adequate estimate of the average yield that farmers in district X attain overall.